zmk81096/efishery_task/README.md

 6. Open in your code editor

-7. Run this comman in the code editor terminal `robot -d "report" ./tests-web/search.robot`
+7. Run this command in the code editor terminal `robot -d "report" ./tests-web/search.robot`